co3moz/nole/README.md

 Nole is a testing platform just like mocha..
 You can create test classes and declare specs with decorators..

+> Use nole 2.x for ESM and Typescript.

+> Use nole 1.x for CommonJS. (ability to disable Typescript with -T option)

 ```ts
 // test/queue.test.ts
 import { Spec } from 'nole';